Working 60+ Hours per Week With No Revenue Growth: The Real Problem

 Analyze why your best clients hired you (to replicate)

 Track every hour today by category.
-Use a simple note on your phone.
-Every time you switch tasks, note it:
+Use a simple note on your phone and, every time you switch tasks, write it down.

 9:00–10:30: Client call (CLIENT)